The Benefits of Promoting the Highest Standards of National Patient Safety Goals

 Demand for Qualified Nurses

-With the demand for qualified nurses comes the need for quality education to provide the background for a successful career.
-The Institute of Medicine issued a statement in 2010 regarding its recommendation that 80% of registered nurses working in the field should have a bachelor's degree by 2020 to ensure that these facilities are providing high quality care to patients.
-The organization reported that the increase in education is necessary for nurses to meet rising competencies, particularly in the areas of leadership, community and public health, systems improvement and change, health policy and research.
+With the demand for qualified nurses (the Bureau of Labor Statistics projects an average of 193,100 yearly openings until 2023) comes the need for quality education to provide the background for a successful career.
 While a BSN was at one time essential only for nurses interested in advancing their career through leadership positions, it's now becoming the standard for nurses working in direct care clinical positions in pursuit of higher-quality care.

 In line with this shift, the American Association of Colleges of Nursing (AACN) released its Hallmarks of Patient Safety, a list of recommended competencies for baccalaureate curricula to increase quality of care and meet patient safety goals.
 These important aptitudes are: